Quentin Tarantino

 Quentin Tarantino was an inveterate bachelor

 Throughout his career, Quentin dated well-known colleagues from the film industry.
 His longest relationship was with Mira Sorvino.
-Tarantino was often rumored to have a romance with Uma Thurman, but apparently, their relationship is friendly.
+Tarantino was constantly linked romantically to Uma Thurman, though their bond appears purely platonic.

 Tarantino was rumored to have a romance with Uma Thurman